 Inside this Business Group

-• Knowledge of programming models to include MPI, OpenMP
+- Knowledge of programming models to include MPI and OpenMP.

-• Some experience developing and tuning MPI and/or OpenMP applications
+- Knowledge of developing and tuning MPI and/or OpenMP applications.

 The Intel Software and Services Group (SSG) connects Intel to the worldwide software community.
 SSG strives to bring competitive advantage to Intel platforms by helping independent software vendors, operating system developers, OEMs, channel members and systems integrators deliver exceptional customer value and achieve differentiation on Intel® processor technologies.
 SSG provides global leadership to the software community through its technical expertise, industry enabling activities, and developer products and programs.